Are Stochastic Multi-objective Bandits Harder than Single-objective Bandits?: Technical appendices and supplementary material

-Lemma~\ref{lem:certify} establishes the correctness of the stopping rule.
-Once certification occurs, the stored leader can be exploited forever because it is Pareto-optimal.
+Lemma~\ref{lem:certify} is the point where a one-coordinate statistical statement becomes a Pareto regret statement.
+The algorithm does not certify the full Pareto front; it certifies that one arm is the winner of one objective, and therefore lies in \(A^\star\).
+Once certification occurs, the stored leader can be exploited forever because every Pareto-optimal arm has zero Pareto gap.

 The remaining main task is to control the regret accumulated before certification.
 All positive Pareto regret comes from non-certifying rounds, that is, rounds at which no certified leader has yet been stored and no objective certifies.
-At such a round, the algorithm selects the objective with the largest pair width and samples the more uncertain endpoint of its top-two UCB pair.
+The key bridge is that the Pareto gap is upper-bounded by the deficit to the best arm on any single objective.
+Thus, once the selected objective is fixed, controlling an endpoint's objective-wise deficit controls its Pareto regret, even though the benchmark itself is not scalarized.
+At a non-certifying round, the algorithm selects the objective with the largest pair width and samples the more uncertain endpoint of its top-two UCB pair.
 The next lemma shows that every such pull has Pareto regret of only confidence-radius scale.

 \begin{lemma}[Non-certifying pulls have uncertainty-scale regret] Fix a round $K<t\le T$ on $\Omega_T$.
 Suppose round $t$ is non-certifying.
 Let

 Then

 \end{lemma}